Plunging into the world of Donald Trump’s relentless spam emails — and regretting it

 Thus, my intro to Trump PAC ack ack began with an urgent early morning plea from Trump to “defend” him because the “Left won’t stop.
 The Left is coming for us.”

-It was accompanied by news I was being sent a “Trump-signed” one-of-a-kind book entitled “Our Journey Together” if I quickly dispatched some cash to Save America!
+It was accompanied by news I was being sent a “Trump-signed” one-of-a-kind book titled “Our Journey Together” if I quickly dispatched some cash to Save America!

 I decided to wait.